BookTalk: They Were Her Property Chapters 7 & 8 + Epilogue

 Reconstructing the Life of George Wheaton: Part I

+Extract from the Reconstructed Constitution of the State of Louisiana with Portraits of the Distinguished Members of the Convention and Assembly; Lithograph, 1868; The Historic New Orleans Collection, 1979.183.
+Retrieved from http://hnoc.minisisinc.com/thnoc/catalog/1/17819.
 Recently, my family and I took a vacation that we called our “Civil Pursuits Trip”.
-We visited Civil War and Civil Rights sites in Mississippi, Alabama, and Tennessee.
-It was quite an education even though I had heard about and/or studied many of the historical events before.
-All I could think about was what it wasContinue reading “Reconstructing the Life of George Wheaton: Part I”
+We visited Civil War and Civil Rights sites in Mississippi, Alabama,ContinueContinue reading “Reconstructing the Life of George Wheaton: Part I”

 My Family’s Juneteenth History

 “Mom, remember you said you were going to take us to a Juneteenth parade this year,” the kids reminded me.
 “Yes, I did say that,” I sighed out loud, but I thought to myself, “but, I had forgotten.”
-Not wanting to break any (more) promises, I combed through the 2019 area event calendars for somethingContinue reading “My Family’s Juneteenth History”
+Not wanting to break any (more) promises, I combed through the 2019 area event calendars for somethingContinueContinue reading “My Family’s Juneteenth History”

 BookTalk Introduction…They Were Her Property: White Women as Slave Owners in the American South

 I used to really love reading as a child – mysteries, growing up stories, horror novels.
 After high school, though, the academic readings required for my college classes seemed to zap away my interest in books.
-Now that I reflect on it a bit more, I think a bigger part of my disenchantment with readingContinue reading “BookTalk Introduction…They Were Her Property: White Women as Slave Owners in the American South”
+Now that I reflect on it a bit more, I think a bigger part of my disenchantment with readingContinueContinue reading “BookTalk Introduction…They Were Her Property: White Women as Slave Owners in the American South”